manuel-serrano/bigloo/www/bib.md

 }
 </pre>}

-For refering to the current release, please use :
+For referring to the current release, please use:

 ${<pre class="bibtex">
 @softwareversion{ bigloo-${cfg.version},